Friggitello vs Pepperoncini: Sweet vs Tangy

 The hardest part of growing friggitellos is getting the fruit to size before the first fall frost.
 These plants need a long, warm season - start seeds indoors 10-12 weeks before last frost and do not rush transplanting.

 Spacing matters more than most growers expect.
-Give plants 18-24 inches between them; crowded plants produce fewer peppers and are more vulnerable to fungal issues in humid climates.
+Give plants 18-24 inches between them.

 Friggitellos are moderate feeders.
 A balanced fertilizer at transplant, then a switch to lower-nitrogen, higher-phosphorus feed once flowering begins, keeps plants productive without pushing excessive leaf growth at the expense of fruit.